Skip to content

 Suspend BitLocker for Your Main Drive with Restart Limits

-If you need to suspend BitLocker on your main drive (like your C: drive) for more than one restart, you can tell Windows exactly how many times it can restart before turning protection back on.
+If you need to suspend BitLocker on your main drive, such as your C: drive, for more than one restart, you can control when protection turns back on.
+Use the command ‘Suspend-BitLocker -MountPoint “C:” -RebootCount ‘ in PowerShell, replacing `` with a value from 0 to 15.

 💻Code